thunderenlight/phase-1-guide/week-1/monday.md

 ### Additonal Resources
+- [DBC's Three Agreements](../resources/three-agreements.md) with your pairing partner.
+Talk about which of the three agreements you anticipate will be most difficult for you in the weeks to come and why.
 - [DBC Student Handbook:  Policies](http://socrates.devbootcamp.com/labs/student-handbook/introduction/dbc-policies)
 - [DBC Student Handbook:  Becoming a World-class Beginner](http://socrates.devbootcamp.com/labs/student-handbook/introduction/becoming-a-world-class-beginner)
 - [Fixed vs. growth mindsets](http://qedfoundation.org/wp-content/uploads/2012/12/dweck_mindset.png)